London EC1V 0HB

 Sir Paul is a recipient of the Remote Sensing Society's Gold Medal and has received achievement awards from the Royal Geographical Society, NASA, ESA and the International Society for Photogrammetry and Remote Sensing and Honorary Doctorates from Grand École ESCP, Paris and Peter the Great University, St Petersburg, Russia.
 Her Majesty The Queen approved the award of the Patron's Medal of the Royal Geographical Society, for his ‘international development of geographical science’ and he is a Freeman of the City of London.

-Sir Paul is a Non-Executive Director and Trustee of the Universities Superannuation Scheme Ltd. (USSL); President of the Remote Sensing and Photogrammetry Society (RSPSoc) and Patron of The Conversation UK.
-He served previously as Chair of the national Review Body on Doctors' and Dentists' Remuneration (DDRB); Founding Chair of the Board of Trustees for The Conversation UK; Chair of the Universities and Colleges Employers Association (UCEA) Board, where he led the employers' negotiating team in national pay negotiations; Member of the Natural Environment Research Council (NERC) and its Remuneration Committee and Chair of its Audit and Risk Assurance Committee; Chair of the Higher Education Funding Council for England (HEFCE) Higher Education Workforce Steering Group; Member of the Quality Assurance Agency (QAA) Board and its Audit Committee; Member of the London Higher Board and Member of Universities UK and its Research Policy and Innovation and Growth Policy Committees.
+Sir Paul is Chair of the MS Society, NHS National Joint Registry and Natural Environment Research Council (NERC) Advisory Committee on Scientific Leadership; a Non-Executive Director and Trustee of the Universities Superannuation Scheme Ltd. (USSL); President of the Remote Sensing and Photogrammetry Society (RSPSoc) and Patron of The Conversation UK.
+He served previously as Chair of the national Review Body on Doctors' and Dentists' Remuneration (DDRB); Founding Chair of the Board of Trustees for The Conversation UK; Chair of the Universities and Colleges Employers Association (UCEA) Board, where he led the employers' negotiating team in national pay negotiations; Member of NERC Council and its Remuneration Committee and Chair of its Audit and Risk Assurance Committee; Chair of the Higher Education Funding Council for England (HEFCE) Higher Education Workforce Steering Group; Member of the Quality Assurance Agency (QAA) Board and its Audit Committee; Member of the London Higher Board and Member of Universities UK and its Research Policy and Innovation and Growth Policy Committees.

 Sir Paul received a BSc (hons) degree from the University of Sheffield in 1976, an MBA (dist) degree from the University of Southampton in 1998 and PhD and DSc degrees from the University of Bristol in 1979 and 1991 respectively.